Background

 Sàngó Emasculated

-At Kétu and Sábẹ, western Yoruba kingdoms, Àrá and Sàngó coexisted as practical equals.
-The Sàngó cult was probably introduced to these places during Ọ̀yọ́ imperialism.
-Interestingly, however, the peaceful coexistence of the deities was worked out using a formula that is sure to make the historical Aláàfin Sàngó eternally spew fire from his nostrils and mouth.
-Schiltz writes about the compromise that “this formula consists in a sex change for Sango, who is said to be Ara’s senior wife, as well as in a division of labour between the priests of the two cults with regard to the purification rituals after lightning catastrophes” (70).
-The political genius of this move by the kings of these kingdoms, Onísábẹ and Alákétu, is that it severely undermines the control of the Aláàfin in these spaces.
 Recall that the Aláàfin is the sovereign leader of the Sàngó cult and that he would typically place Sàngó priests in positions of power to ensure loyalty.
 By allowing the cults to coexist, even if separate, the kingdoms of Kétu and Sábẹ offered a compromise that would have reduced quarrels among cult members while also communicating that the Aláàfin’s sovereign control was not welcome.
 Besides, the act of making Sango the senior wife of Àrá signifies how much respect the kingdoms of Kétu and Sábẹ accorded the Sàngó cult.
-In ancient Yoruba practices, senior wives had complete control of their personal endeavors such as their business.
-They also typically lived separately from the husbands, so they had control of how to order their apartments.
-It is only in domestic matters that the husband had greater influence—which is the precise message that the Alákétu and Onísábẹ were conveying to the Aláàfin.
-Interesting, as Schiltz notes “Unlike the cult of Sango, which was centralized under the Alaafin’s control, neither the Alaketu nor the Onisabẹ seems to have revered Àrá as his lineage orisa, and thus used the powers of Ara directly for buttressing royal authority” (70).
+In ancient Yoruba practices, senior wives had complete control of their endeavors, such as their business.
+They also typically lived separately from their husbands, so they had control over how to order their apartments.
+It is only in domestic matters that the husband had more significant influence—which is the precise message that the Alákétu and Onísábẹ were conveying to the Aláàfin.
+Interestingly, as Schiltz notes, “Unlike the cult of Sango, which was centralized under the Alaafin’s control, neither the Alaketu nor the Onisabẹ seems to have revered Àrá as his lineage orisa, and thus used the powers of Ara directly for buttressing royal authority” (70).
 On the contrary, the respective kingdom’s cult organizations controlled their own affairs.

 Things got worse for Sàngó and his incarnate at an ancient town called Itilẹ, which was much closer to the seat of power than Sábẹ and Kétu.
 In this place and as a vendetta against the then Aláàfin, Sàngó was obliterated.
 As the story goes (Schiltz, 76), the royal founder of this town was defeated in a contest for the throne of Ọ̀yọ́.
-Instead of conceding defeat and recognizing the new Aláàfin, however, he emigrated and established the new town.
-In a fascinating political move, the royal founder of Itilẹ chose Onítilẹ̀ as his title, a word that literally means “the owner of the land.”
+However, instead of conceding defeat and recognizing the new Aláàfin, he emigrated and established the new town.
+In a fascinating political move, the royal founder of Itilẹ chose Onítilẹ̀ as his title, a word that means “the owner of the land.”
 This title seems to have been deliberately chosen to contrast with his brother’s title, Aláàfin, which merely means “the owner of the palace.”
 The Onítilẹ̀ would seem to be subtly asserting superiority, even if only in words.
 Besides, the Onítilẹ̀ upped the vendetta in another move.
-Whereas Ọ̀ṣun is famously known to be one of king Sàngó’s wives in Ọ̀yọ́ tradition, Itilẹ’s tradition has her being Àrá’s wife (Schiltz, 81).
-Not only did the Onítilẹ̀ choose a title insinuating superiority over the Aláàfin, the tradition of his domain also included a wife-snatching among the rival gods.
+Whereas Ọ̀ṣun is famously known to be one of King Sàngó’s wives in Ọ̀yọ́ tradition, Itilẹ’s tradition has her being Àrá’s wife (Schiltz, 81).
+Not only did the Onítilẹ̀ choose a title insinuating superiority over the Aláàfin, but the tradition of his domain also included wife-snatching among the rival gods.
 What is not clear is whether the Onítilẹ̀ (and the other provincial kings) is the one guilty of rewriting history or the Aláàfin.
 In other words, who was the first god of thunder?

-I have endeavoured to show that Yorùbá ancestors were aware of the power of religion or a meta-narrative to forge political order.
+I have endeavored to show that Yorùbá ancestors were aware of the power of religion or a meta-narrative to forge political order.
 By choosing Sàngó as the lineage òrìsà for himself, the Aláàfin exercised this knowledge of the utility of religion.
-The masses may, in time, have truly believed that the king was an òrìsà, especially through the elaborate and enforced social order that projected this imagery.
+The masses may, in time, have genuinely believed that the king was an òrìsà, primarily through the elaborate and enforced social order that projected this imagery.
 But there would have been a few people, like the powerful Ọṣọ̀run (or Baṣọ̀run) and other chiefs, who would not quickly forget the humanness of the Aláàfin.
-In addition, the Alákétu, Onísábẹ, and Onítilẹ̀ also all not only questioned the deity status of the Aláàfin but also used the knowledge of the usefulness of a metanarrative to their advantage in their respective kingdoms.
+In addition, the Alákétu, Onísábẹ, and Onítilẹ̀ all not only questioned the deity status of the Aláàfin but also used the knowledge of the usefulness of a metanarrative to their advantage in their respective kingdoms.

 Works Cited